Television in the United States: History of American television

 Other popular genres in early television were westerns, police procedurals, suspense thrillers and soap operas, all of which were adapted from the radio medium.
-Anthology and wheel series thrived in the so-called "Golden Age of Television," but eventually faded in popularity by the 1970s.
+Anthology and wheel series thrived in the so-called "Golden Age of Television", but eventually faded in popularity by the 1970s.
 The big band remote, for the most part, did not survive (a victim of the concurrent start of the rock era), with two exceptions: The Lawrence Welk Show, a big band-driven musical variety show, ran from 1951 until Welk's retirement in 1982 and in reruns from then onward (which eventually moved from commercial to public television syndication), and Guy Lombardo's annual New Year's Eve big-band remotes ran until 1979, two years after Lombardo's death.
 Game shows were also a major part of the early part of television, aided by massive prizes unheard of in the radio era; however, the pressure to keep the programs entertaining led to the quiz show scandals, in which it was revealed many of the popular high-stakes games were rigged or outright scripted.
 The Saturday morning cartoons, animated productions made specifically for television (and, accordingly, with much tighter budgets and more limited animation), also debuted in the late 1950s.
+Major advancements during the 1950s include VHF band expansion and UHF frequency opening to expand the number of usable channels.
+The NTSC color television standard was approved in 1953, regular color broadcasts started in 1954, and maximum video resolution increased from 525 to 625 lines.

+These advancements significantly enhanced viewers' television experiences and hastened the incorporation of television into everyday life.
+The typical American household was watching television for more than five hours every day by 1960.
+Television had become a significant cultural and economic force.

 Broadcast television stations in the United States were primarily transmitted on the VHF band (channels 2–13) through the mid-1960s.
 It was not until the All-Channel Receiver Act of 1964 that UHF broadcasting became a feasible medium.

 The quality of American television underwent a marked decline in the late 1950s and early 1960s as anthology series disappeared from the network schedules in favor of an oversaturation of westerns, rural and fantasy sitcoms, cheaply animated cartoons and often-violent action-adventure series.
 Newton Minow famously lambasted the networks for creating a "vast wasteland" of bad television in his 1961 speech "Television and the Public Interest."
 Though Minow's attempts to exhort the networks into producing better programming failed to make a major impact, his advocacy for UHF (to expand viewer choices) and non-commercial educational television had a much longer legacy.